Tilting three-wheeler: Wheel layout

-Twinned Wheel Rule: In many countries aligned to EU regulations, an arrangement of two wheels on the same axle [not necessarily maintained co-axial], is treated as one wheel provided they are spaced no further apart than 460 mm between contact patch centers.
+Twinned Wheel Rule: In many countries aligned to EU regulations an arrangement of two wheels on the same axle is treated as one wheel provided they are spaced no further apart than 460 mm between contact patch centers.
 This has the effect of allowing vehicles complying with this dimensional limit to be classified as motorcycles.
 Therefore, such vehicles would be subject to all the technical prescriptions applicable to motorcycles rather than motorised tricycles or four-wheeled vehicles.

 Steered wheels

 Rear-wheel steering tends to be directionally unstable, and so the vast majority of trikes employ front-wheel steering.
 A notable exception is the Toyota i-Road.
 In the case of two wheel steering, some accommodation is usually made to account for the different radii of their paths, such as Ackermann steering geometry.

 Driven wheels

 Either the front or rear wheel(s) may be driven, but driving a wheel near its power source is usually simpler than driving a wheel at the other end of the vehicle, driving a single wheel is usually simpler than driving a pair of wheels, and driving a wheel that remains aligned with its power source is simpler than driving a wheel that tilts or steers relative to its power source.
 Two common drive configurations are: